Sprouts Farmers Market (NASDAQ:SFM) Issues FY 2021 Earnings Guidance

 Sprouts Farmers Market (NASDAQ:SFM) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.040-$2.080 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.960.
 The company issued revenue guidance of $6.06 billion-$6.08 billion, compared to the consensus revenue estimate of $6.19 billion.Sprouts Farmers Market also updated its Q4 guidance to $0.26 to $0.30 EPS.

-Sprouts Farmers Market (NASDAQ:SFM) last issued its earnings results on Thursday, November 4th.
-The company reported $0.56 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.40 by $0.16.
-The firm had revenue of $1.51 billion for the quarter, compared to the consensus estimate of $1.58 billion.
-Sprouts Farmers Market had a net margin of 4.34% and a return on equity of 30.60%.
+Sprouts Farmers Market (NASDAQ:SFM) last issued its quarterly earnings data on Thursday, November 4th.
+The company reported $0.56 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.40 by $0.16.
+The business had revenue of $1.51 billion during the quarter, compared to the consensus estimate of $1.58 billion.
+Sprouts Farmers Market had a return on equity of 30.60% and a net margin of 4.34%.
 The business’s revenue was down 4.3% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $0.52 earnings per share.
-As a group, equities research analysts anticipate that Sprouts Farmers Market will post 1.97 EPS for the current year.
+During the same period in the previous year, the firm posted $0.52 earnings per share.
+On average, analysts expect that Sprouts Farmers Market will post 1.97 EPS for the current fiscal year.

-In other Sprouts Farmers Market news, insider John Scott Neal sold 4,840 shares of the stock in a transaction on Wednesday, August 11th.
-The shares were sold at an average price of $24.74, for a total transaction of $119,741.60.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-0.42% of the stock is currently owned by corporate insiders.
+In other Sprouts Farmers Market news, insider John Scott Neal sold 4,840 shares of the firm’s stock in a transaction dated Wednesday, August 11th.
+The stock was sold at an average price of $24.74, for a total transaction of $119,741.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Company insiders own 0.42% of the company’s stock.

 Sprouts Farmers Markets, Inc engages in the operation of healthy grocery stores.
 The firm specializes in fresh, natural and organic products.
 Its products include fresh produce, bulk foods, vitamins and supplements, grocery, meat and seafood, deli, bakery, dairy, frozen foods, body care and natural household items.